Skip to main content

 Supastarter's Supabase extras:

 Best for: Teams who want to move fast with Supabase and need all features pre-built.
-The $299 price pays for itself in the first week of not having to wire up multi-tenancy.
+The $299 price pays for itself in the first week alone — multi-tenancy, RLS policies, and Stripe billing all pre-wired means you skip weeks of infrastructure work.

 2. Open SaaS — Free + Wasp